davnav/nvalidator/README.md

 test.mjs is the file used to test the exported functions.

 **Use Rust addon functions in node**

+Your node program would something like _test.mjs_ .
+You can import the rust made functions into the file using import as shown below.

 ```javascript

     import { isValidCard,isJson,isCurrency,isPhonenumber } from './index.js'